DominikKwiatkowski/Game-of-life/README.md

 # Game-of-life
 Simple game of life implementation.
-Purpose of this project was to learn basics of c3 and WPF.
+Purpose of this project was to learn basics of c# and WPF.